 The presence of VPN solutions in the current state of computing technologies reached its peak.
 And since Windows 10 is one of the most used operative systems, a large chunk of the Virtual Private Networks run on Microsoft’s Windows.

-These issues are quite common after every new major release and we decided to provide you with the list of possible solutions which should help you address them.
+These issues are quite common after every new major release and we decided to provide you with the list of possible solutions that should help you address them.